Optimal Rates for Generalization of Gradient Descent for Deep ReLU Classification: Main Results

 Telescoping gives the theorem. \citet{chen2021overparameterizationsufficientlearndeep} introduce the following neural tangent random feature (NTRF) function class: They show that gradient descent achieves a training loss of at most $3\epsilon_{\mathrm{NTRF}}$, where $\epsilon_{\mathrm{NTRF}}$ denotes the minimal loss over the NTRF function class (see Theorem 3.3 therein).
-In contrast, our approach directly analyzes the GD iterates and shows that the existence of a nearby reference point with small training error is sufficient to ensure convergence—extending the analysis beyond the NTK regime.
+In contrast, our approach directly analyzes the GD iterates and shows that the existence of a nearby reference point with small training error is sufficient to ensure convergence.
 For a fair comparison, under Assumption~\ref{ass:ntk}, both analyses yield an optimization error of $\widetilde{O}(1/T)$.
 However, our method significantly relaxes the overparameterization requirement, improving the width dependence by a factor of $L^6$ (see Remark~\ref{rem:ntk_opti}). \end{remark}